cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/DNA Extractions/2023-24/CBC DNA Extraction Plan.md

 	using MCAV and PSTR samples since 2019

 Oct 15-19
-- Look at coral ITS2 metabarcoding studies and see methods number of reads per sample and or depth of sequencing symportal
+- Look at coral ribosomal internal transcribed spacer 2 (ITS2) metabarcoding studies and see methods number of reads per sample and or depth of sequencing symportal
 - **pull out april2024 data because it is for historical data??** **012024 added new transects**